 Dates for research applications 2021:

-Applications for research funding can be made throughout the year, by e-mailing: email@example.com.
-However, incoming applications are assessed at four regular meetings during 2019.
-The deadline for applications to each individual meeting is given by the dates above.
+Applications for research funding can be submitted throughout the year by emailing: firstname.lastname@example.org.
+However, the applications received are assessed at regular meetings.
+The deadline for applications for each individual meeting is stated above.

 What research does CMB support?

-CMB supports research with an overall focus on management and leadership within the built environments sector.
-Within this focus, the research committee attends to all incoming applications.
+CMB supports research with an overall focus on management and leadership within the built environment sector.
+All applications received by the research committee are evaluated within the context of this focus.

-CMB especially welcomes research projects with an expected contribution to increased efficiency and productivity within the sector.
+CMB especially welcomes research projects that are expected to contribute to increased efficiency and productivity within the sector.

-Examples of topics of particular significance is managerial aspects of digitalisation, organisation and business development, urban management, efficient production, and innovation capacity.
+Examples of topics of particular significance include managerial aspects of digitalisation, organisational and business development, urban management, efficient production, and innovation capacity.

-Furthermore, CMB emphasises the practical use of research results, focusing on industrial applicability and active participation by industrial parties within the built environments sector.
+Furthermore, CMB emphasises the practical use of research results, focusing on industrial applicability and active participation by industrial parties within the built environment sector.

-Projects financed by CMB can be initiated by researchers at Chalmers, by partners, or by CMB itself, through its research committee.
-We welcome smaller pilot studies, as well as larger research project.
-Especially with larger applications, we also encourage co-financing.
+Projects financed by CMB can be initiated by researchers at Chalmers, by partners, or by CMB itself through its research committee.
+We welcome smaller pilot studies as well as larger research projects.
+For larger applications in particular, we also encourage cofinancing.

-As far as possible, you are recommended to follow our suggested application structure.
+As far as possible, it is recommended that you follow our suggested application structure.
 This will increase the chances of an accurate assessment of your application.

 Terms and conditions

-The project manager must enable CMB, or by CMB designated individuals, to follow closely the work in the project.
-This is for example carried out through quarterly assessments, concerning general project progress and possible delays etc. The beneficiary is expected to report their results in one or more publications, and to proactively disseminate their findings through seminars, trade press articles or other media.
+The project manager must ensure that CMB, or individuals designated by CMB, are able to follow the work in the project.
+This can be done, for example, by means of quarterly assessments concerning general project progress and possible delays, etc. The beneficiary is expected to report their results in one or more publications, and to proactively disseminate their findings by means of seminars, trade press articles or other media.
 During all of these verbal and written presentations, CMB should be cited as per special agreement.

 CMB reserves the right to modify funds granted if:

-- the project does not progress according to the plan laid out in the application with potential changes agreed subsequent to the application
+- the project does not progress according to the plan laid out in the application, with any changes agreed subsequent to the application

-- CMB finds that satisfactory results will not be possible to achieve within a reasonable period of time
+- CMB finds that it will not be possible to achieve satisfactory results within a reasonable period of time

-- he beneficiary makes material financial gains, relative to the size of the grant, based on the results obtained within the framework of the project
+- the beneficiary makes material financial gains, relative to the size of the grant, based on the results obtained within the framework of the project

-- the beneficiary becomes insolvent thus jeopardising continuation of the planned work
+- the beneficiary becomes insolvent, thereby jeopardising continuation of the planned work

 - the beneficiary uses funds granted for anything other than the specified purpose of the grant, or provided erroneous details in the application or otherwise failed to meet the terms of this contract